wlillisdev/tasty_tipples/README.md

 # Design
  - Theme
-   - The Theme of the website was to build a bright and engaging hiking blog that had an easy user interface and the users could display their posts simply and elegantly.
+   - The Theme of the website was to build a bright and engaging ecommereance site.
+The styling was kept to the minimum as we dident want to take away from the product images.
+And wanted the customer to focous 100% on the products.
-   - Fonts were imported from google fonts, Roboto & Lato were chosen.
-These were picked as they were bold, simple and easy to read and complimented each other and the theme of the site.
+   - Fonts were imported from google fonts, Pacifico for the logo & Lato were chosen gor general text.
+These were picked as they were bold, simple and easy to read.

  - Data Model
    - Lucid Charts was used to design and visualise the models used in this project.